Seal Out Tooth Decay!

 There is no discomfort and no need for anesthesia.
 First, the teeth are thoroughly

-sealants harden with air exposure; others require ultraviolet or visible light.
-A hand
+Some sealants harden with air exposure; others require ultraviolet or visible

 How Long Do Sealants Last?

-hard candy, or sticky foods can dislodge or damage a sealant.
-When this happens,
+ice, hard candy, or sticky foods can dislodge or damage a sealant.
+When

 Decay and Sealants

-preventative measure.
-Decay will not start under a fissure sealant because the
+as a preventative measure.
+Decay will not start under a fissure sealant

 Summary

-and bacteria out of cavity prone areas.
-In combination with careful brushing, flossing,
+food and bacteria out of cavity prone areas.
+In combination with careful

 Return to Top